abu-compbio/PersonaDrive/README.md

 of biological pathways, the KEGG Release 101 (denoted as v1) and the KEGG pathways used in _Dinstag and Shamir (2020)_ (denoted as v2).
 The files are located at data/kegg_pathways_[version].csv

-networks in our evaluations; STRING network v11.5, the STRING network v10.5 employed in _(Dinstag and Shamir, 2020)_  and the DawnRank gene interaction network of _(Hou  and  Ma,  2014)_.
-The files are located at data/[version]_network.csv
 #### 1.3.
 Mutation Data:

 The file is located at data/[cancer]/MUT.csv